 Key Change Reason for Change Operations and maintenance of the wastewater asset is now managed in house by Council's Engineering staff.
 Improve institutional knowledge of the activity and significant long term cost savings.
 All Urban Drainage Area operation and maintenance budgets have had growth allowances removed.
 Specific budgets have been included for expected new facilities instead.
 Deferral of Motueka pipeline renewals.
 The priority pipelines that suffer from groundwater infiltration have been replaced.
 The Council has deferred further renewals for three years while a new programme of work can be developed.
 The programme will be based on condition investigations and risk assessments with the most suitable, cost effective method of repair or replacement selected.
 Eliminated advanced pipeline renewals in Brightwater, Mapua/Ruby Bay and Takaka.
 Due to revised population growth projections.
 Any new pump station and rising main needed for new development in Motueka West.
 This will be paid for by the developer.
 Routine inflow and infiltration investigations have been removed.
 Assessing and planning the most cost effective solution to pipeline renewals to reduce inflow and infiltration in Year 1 - Year 3.
-Tarakohe/Pohara pump station and rising main upgrades deferred for four years.
+Tarakohe/Pohara pump station and rising main upgrades deferred for six years.
 Due to revised population growth projections.
-New Stafford Drive pump station (replacing Taits pump station) and rising main deferred for three years.
+New Stafford Drive pump station (replacing Taits pump station) and rising main deferred for four years.
 Due to revised population growth projections.
+Mapua-Ruby Bay pump station and rising main upgrades deferred for five years.
+Due to revised population growth projections.
 Tata Beach and Ligar Bay pump station and rising main upgrades deferred for four years.
 Due to revised population growth projections.
 Brightwater to Burkes Bank trunk main upgrade deferred for six years.
-Due to revised population growth projections.
-Tarakohe/Pohara pump station and rising main upgrades deferred for four years.
 Due to revised population growth projections.